 It’s mild enough to be used on the face as well as the body and it’s rated to protect young skin from harmful UVA and UVB rays, plus it’s recognized by the British Skin Foundation and is approved as animal cruelty-free.

 Parents should be aware that Garnier Ambre Solaire Kids Sensitive sunscreen is three-star UVA rated and it’s possible to get four and five star rated sunscreen from other brands which might be more suited to parents with very young children.
 However, we’ve never had any problems using it and there has been no sunburn to date.

-Garnier also have a non-hypoallergenic version that might be preferable if your kids don’t have sensitive skin, which you can purchase by following this link to the Garnier Kids Sunscreen Amazon page.
+Garnier also has a non-hypoallergenic version that might be preferable if your kids don’t have sensitive skin, which you can purchase by following this link to the Garnier Kids Sunscreen Amazon page.

 Now, whether you’re going to swim outdoors in Scotland for that amount of time is debatable, but you never know.
 What I can say, is we used it multiple times during our overseas trip and found it very easy to apply, left no white smears, wasn’t smelly, and a small amount went a long way.